jas-atwal/catweb/README.md

 17665d8af3c3        catweb:latest       "python3 /usr/src/ap…"   4 minutes ago       Up 4 minutes        5000/tcp            catweb_web.3.azc8ed275lfeyzwfd1xap38rd
 ```

-11. Let's bring one of the containers identified in step 11 down and then check to see there `STATUS`
+11. Let's bring one of the containers identified in step 11 down and then check to see their `STATUS`

 ```bash
 $ docker container kill 438d7ec74910